Our Programs

 Growing Healthy Habits

 Growing Healthy Habits is a curriculum developed by the University of Maryland’s Cooperative Extension.
 This curriculum teaches 3rd through 5th graders the concepts of nutrition through gardening and science.
+If you would also like to know how to care for your garden, check out this link.

 Pick a Better Snack (Grades K-2)